AGILEDROP/moodle-local_bulk_roles_importer/README.md

 for updated role definitions and applies the changes automatically.
 Detailed logging is provided during the import process, including notifications of successful role creation, updates, and any errors encountered with specific files.

+### Logging & Validation

+- Full logs available after each import via CLI or the web interface.
+- Files with invalid XML structure or unsupported content are skipped and logged.

 ### Example Role XML